 - Planning and performing the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 Reasonable assurance is a high level of assurance. - Assessing the risks of material misstatement of the financial statements, whether due to fraud or error.
-Included in that assessment is a consideration of the District's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of those charged with governance: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Performing tests related to compliance with certain provisions of laws, regulations, contracts and grants, as required by Government Auditing Standards. - Our audit does not relieve management or those charged with governance of their responsibilities.
+Included in that assessment is a consideration of the District's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of those charged with governance: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Performing tests related to compliance with certain provisions of laws, regulations, contracts and grants, as required by Government Auditing Standards. - Considering internal control over compliance with requirements that could have a direct and material effect on major federal programs to design tests of both controls and compliance with identified requirements. - Forming and expressing an opinion based on our audit in accordance with OMB's Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance) about the entity's compliance with requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of its major federal programs. - Our audit does not relieve management or those charged with governance of their responsibilities.